 6. Delivery Technology

-One of the important factors to consider when getting starting with delivery is order management from two sources.
+One of the important factors to consider when getting started with delivery is order management from two sources.
 Consider investing in a kitchen display system that supports capacity management.
 This would not only provide order management but also help you to provide real-time estimates on expected delivery time to the third-party delivery partner and in turn your customers based on activity in a restaurant’s kitchen.

 Tacking driver performance and delivery time helps restaurants manage contracts with third-party service providers.
-This level of accountability is also valuable to consumers that come to expect delivery from their favorite services within reasonable timeframes.
+This level of accountability is also valuable to consumers that come to expect delivery from their favorite services within reasonable time frames.

 7. Restaurant Layout

-Providing third Party delivery services can affect your in-store operations.
+Providing third party delivery services can affect your in-store operations.
 Besides food preparation, you should also consider the following

 - Who will assemble and pack delivery orders?